 The standard mileage rate is a flat amount determined by the IRS.
 It changes each year.
-For 2020, the mileage deduction rate is 57.5 cents per business mile driven.
-Multiply your business miles by 57.5 cents.
+For 2023 the standard mileage rate is 65.5 cents per business mile driven.

 With the actual expense method, you need to calculate how much you spent on car expenses.
 Then, calculate the percentage of your car used for business.